\n\n

 The main evidence-based treatments are:

-- Desmopressin — a synthetic hormone that reduces overnight urine production; particularly useful for school trips or when rapid results are needed
+• Desmopressin — a synthetic hormone that reduces overnight urine production; useful for situations like school trips or when rapid results are needed

-- Protective products — pull-ups, bed pads and mattress protectors to manage the practical impact while treatment is under way or while waiting for natural resolution
+• Protective products — pull-ups, bed pads, and mattress protectors to manage practical impacts while treatment is underway or while waiting for natural resolution

 Treating Nocturia

-- Reviewing medications that may be contributing (particularly diuretics)
+• Reviewing medications that may contribute (particularly diuretics)

 When to See a Doctor

-For children with nocturnal enuresis: a GP or paediatrician should be involved if your child is seven or older and wetting regularly, if there are daytime symptoms as well, or if the bedwetting started after a dry period.
-Our guide on when bedwetting warrants a GP visit sets out the specific signs to watch for.
+For children with nocturnal enuresis: consult a GP or paediatrician if your child is seven or older and wets regularly, if there are daytime symptoms, or if bedwetting started after a dry period.
+Our guide on when bedwetting warrants a GP visit provides specific signs to watch for.

-For adults with nocturia: waking to urinate more than twice per night, or once per night if it’s significantly disrupting sleep, is worth discussing with a GP.
-It is frequently undertreated because people assume it’s simply part of ageing — but effective management is often available.
+For adults with nocturia: waking to urinate more than twice per night, or once per night if it significantly disrupts sleep, warrants discussion with a GP.
+It is often underdiagnosed because people assume it is just part of aging — but effective management options are available.

-If you’re caring for an older person who is wetting the bed and aren’t sure whether this is nocturia with urgency, nocturnal enuresis, or something else entirely, a continence nurse or GP can help clarify the picture.
+If caring for an older person who wets the bed and you’re unsure whether it’s nocturia with urgency, nocturnal enuresis, or another issue, a continence nurse or GP can help clarify the situation.

 A Note on Products